 People who have a past of being misunderstood or rejected for being different are sometimes quite bitter about it.
 Their bitterness may be directed at a certain group of people, society in general, the concept of socializing, the idea of having to change, or specific activities such as going to parties or playing sports.
 While a bitter person's underlying complaints may have some truth to them, the emotion itself is toxic and counterproductive.

 Bitter people just aren't as happy

 When you're bitter you're angry and resentful.
-Your mind keeps dwelling on the ways you've been wronged.
-You could be having a great day, and then something will remind you of an old wound and you'll become annoyed and lost in your head for the next three hours.
-You get down at how life isn't fair.
+Your mind dwells on the ways you've been wronged and how life isn't fair.
+You could be having a great day, and then something will remind you of an old wound and you'll become grouchy and lost in your head for the next three hours.
 Obviously, feeling these negative emotions all the time just isn't good for your day-to-day mood.

 Bitter people aren't much fun to be around